Healing Journey of a Wellness Coach

 Welcome to the Jungle

 In 2018, I immersed myself in a deep healing experience that transformed my perspective on health and life.
-I ventured to the remote Amazon jungle outside of Iquitos, Peru.
+I ventured to the Amazon jungle outside of Iquitos, Peru.
 My destination was a bumpy bus ride and an exotic boat ride deep into the rainforest.
 For a couple of weeks, I attended an intensive healing retreat within an indigenous community.
 There was no Wi-Fi or cell signal (except on top of a shoddy water tower).
 It was a rugged setting, abundant in some of the most beautiful and brutal wildlife on this planet.
 As you can imagine, the intensity of this hot, humid, and rainy environment amplifies your senses.

 I’m Ok; I’m NOT Ok